 So much of our learning throughout life – in schools and in our workplaces – occurs informally.
 How?
 Often by asking questions, feeling confronted by what we do not know, and by making mistakes.

 We can boost the effectiveness of our informal practices with clever injections of exercise-based learning.
-This is recognized best-practice.
+This is recognised best-practice.
 And while technology can aid our learning, it’s no cure-all.
 Done wrong, technology can actually impede learning.
 Think of the training presentation with every participant on their laptops – half-listening, half-distracted by the web.

 However, when technology is incorporated effectively, it can transform how we learn.
 How?
-By moving away from massive information dumps in favor of bite-sized learning, available precisely when we need it and accessed via smartphone or tablets – the omnipresent tech we’re most comfortable with.
+By moving away from massive information dumps in favour of bite-sized learning, available precisely when we need it and accessed via smartphone or tablets – the omnipresent tech we’re most comfortable with.

 Today’s learners are demanding that education be wherever they are – in the places where questions arise and the answers can be directly applied.
-Organizations that answer this call stand to unlock untapped reserves of talent and potential already existing within their teams.
+Organisations that answer this call stand to unlock untapped reserves of talent and potential already existing within their teams.

-For corporate learning and development (L&D) professionals, the challenge is twofold: you must adapt to this new direction and shift from a push system – where you relied solely on delivering formal training sessions and standardized learning – to a pull system, making targeted information available when the recipient demands it.
+For corporate learning and development (L&D) professionals, the challenge is twofold: you must adapt to this new direction and shift from a push system – where you relied solely on delivering formal training sessions and standardised learning – to a pull system, making targeted information available when the recipient demands it.

 It’s a shift from predictability, inflexibility and boredom to fluidity, responsiveness and informality.